mabutaha/vibetell/README.md

 ---

-*This project was developed with AI assistance for statistical analysis, documentation, and code.
-Planning, validating and interpreting results, is human work.*
+<p align="center"><i>This project was developed with AI assistance for statistical analysis, documentation, and code.
+Planning, validating and interpreting results, is human work.</i></p>